Amine-Itani/Unit-1/Quizzes/template.md

 ## Flowchart

-<sub>Fig.3 shows the flowchart of the program
+<sub>Fig.3 shows flowchart of the program